-- 8.3 Can be the basis of denying a FOI request but before coming to that decision we must engage in a process of weighing the personal interest versus the public interest.
-If the public interest is considered to outweigh the personal interest of the body it relates to, we should provide the information to the requester.
+- 9.3 Can be the basis of denying a FOI request but before coming to that decision we must carry out a Public Interest Test where it is determined if the public interest is best served by releasing the information.
 Qualified exemptions include the following instances: - Where the requested information is intended for future publication (within 12 weeks of the receipt of FOI request). - Where disclosure would substantially prejudice the commercial interests of any person. - Where the requested information is in relation to investigation by Scottish public authorities and proceedings arising out of such investigations. - Where disclosure would prejudice substantially any ongoing law enforcement proceedings. - Where the requested information could be subject to a claim of confidentiality in legal proceedings - Where disclosure would endanger physical or mental health of an individual.